-The American Academy of Neurology (AAN) practice parameter on the care of patients with ALS (last updated 2009; reaffirmed 2023) does not address Qalsody, Relyvrio, Radicava ORS, or Radicava IV.^{2,3} The practice parameter states that riluzole is safe and effective for slowing disease progression to a modest degree and should be offered to patients with ALS.
+The American Academy of Neurology (AAN) practice parameter on the care of patients with ALS (last updated 2009; reaffirmed 2023) does not address Qalsody, Relyvrio, Radicava ORS, or Radicava IV.
+The practice parameter states that riluzole is safe and effective for slowing disease progression to a modest degree and should be offered to patients with ALS.
 However, riluzole may result in fatigue in some patients and if the risk of fatigue outweighs modest survival benefits, discontinuation of riluzole may be considered.
 Referral to a specialized multidisciplinary clinic should be considered for patients with ALS to optimize health care delivery, prolong survival, and enhance quality of life.

-The European Federation of Neurological Societies (EFNS) guidelines on the clinical management of ALS (2012) also recommend patients be offered treatment with riluzole as early as possible after diagnosis.4 Qalsody is not mentioned in these guidelines.
-The Canadian best practice recommendations for the management of ALS state that riluzole has demonstrated efficacy in improving survival in ALS and there is evidence that riluzole prolongs survival by a median duration of 3 months.5 Riluzole should be started soon after the diagnosis of ALS.
+The European Federation of Neurological Societies (EFNS) guidelines on the clinical management of ALS (2012) also recommend patients be offered treatment with riluzole as early as possible after diagnosis.
+Qalsody is not mentioned in these guidelines.
+The Canadian best practice recommendations for the management of ALS state that riluzole has demonstrated efficacy in improving survival in ALS and there is evidence that riluzole prolongs survival by a median duration of 3 months.
+Riluzole should be started soon after the diagnosis of ALS.
 In a select group of patients, Radicava has been shown to slow decline on the ALS Functional Rating Scale-Revised (ALSFRS-R) scores compared against intravenous (IV) placebo over a 6-month period.
-The following patients have demonstrated a benefit of Radicava: patients with a disease duration < 2 years, forced vital capacity > 80%, all ALSFRS-R subcomponent scores > 2, and patients who have demonstrated steady decline in the ALSFRS-R over a 3-month period.
+The following patients have demonstrated a benefit of Radicava: patients with a disease duration < 2 years, forced vital capacity > 80%, all ALSFRS-R subcomponent scores > 2, and patients who have demonstrated steady decline in the ALSFRS-R over a 3month period.
 Evidence for benefit of Radicava IV at other stages of ALS have not been demonstrated.
 Risks and benefits as well as individualized goals should be considered and discussed before starting therapy with Radicava IV.
 Qalsody is not mentioned in these guidelines.
+The European Academy of Neurology in collaboration with European Reference Network for Neuromuscular Diseases (2024) recommend Oalsody as first-line treatment in patients with progressive ALS caused by pathogenic mutations in SOD1.
+This treatment should be discussed with patients as it may be associated with serious adverse events.
+In patients with slow progression, it is important to discuss the balance of potential benefits and harms.